No Harper, no problem? Cubs' hope for impact upgrade starts with Kyle Schwarber

 LAS VEGAS — Free agents?
 The Cubs don’t need no stinking free agents.

-That’s the hope and a prayer, anyway, as they manage their tight budget into the rest of the off-season, coming off their least-active winter meetings in decades.
+That’s the hope, anyway, as they manage their tight budget the rest of the offseason, coming off their least-active winter meetings in decades.

-In fact, the Cubs already have their lefty-hitting, big-slugging, outfield-playing Bryce Harper on the roster.
+In fact, the Cubs already have their lefty-slugging, outfield-playing Bryce Harper on the roster.

 Even if he looks more like Kyle Schwarber.